 GST The goods and services tax payable in accordance with the New Zealand Goods and Services Tax Act 1985.

+HSW Act means the Health and Safety at Work Act 2015.

-Hourly Fee Rate If the Supplier's fee rate is expressed as an Hourly Fee Rate this is the Fee payable for each hour spent delivering the Services.
+Hourly Fee Rate A Fee payable for each hour spent delivering the Services.

-Intellectual Property Rights All Intellectual Property Rights and interests, including copyright, trademarks, designs, patents and other proprietary rights, recognised or protected by law.
+Intellectual Property Rights All industrial and intellectual property rights whether conferred by statute, at common law or in equity, including, but not limited to copyright, trademarks, designs and patents.

 Milestone A phase or stage in the delivery of Services resulting in a measurable output.
 Payment of Fees is usually due on the satisfactory delivery of a Milestone.

-New Intellectual Property Rights Intellectual Property Rights developed after the date of this Contract and incorporated into the Deliverables.
+New Intellectual Property Rights Intellectual Property Rights developed under this Contract or in the performance of the Services.

-Notice A formal or legal communication from one Party to the other that meets the requirements of clause 14.
+Notice A communication from one Party to the other that meets the requirements of clause 14.

-Party The Buyer and the Supplier are each a Party to this Contract, and together are the Parties.
+Party The Buyer or the Supplier, and together they are the Parties.

 Personnel All individuals engaged by either Party in relation to this Contract or the delivery of Services.
-Examples include: the owner of the business, its directors, employees, Subcontractors, agents, external consultants, specialists, technical support and co-opted or seconded staff.
-It includes Approved Personnel.

-Pre-existing Intellectual Property Rights Intellectual Property Rights developed before the date of this Contract.
-It does not cover later modifications, adaptations or additions.
+Pre-existing Intellectual Property Rights Intellectual Property Rights developed before the date of, or independently from, this Contract.

 Records All information and data necessary for the management of this Contract and the delivery of Services.
 Records include, but are not limited to, reports, invoices, letters, emails, notes of meetings, photographs and other media recordings.
 Records can be hard copies or soft copies stored electronically.